twangboy/salt-vmtools/README.md

 | `info`    | Displays and logs errors, warnings, and info messages |
 | `debug`   | Displays and logs all messages |

-Log files are named based on the action that the script is performing.
+The names of Log files are based on the action that the script is performing.
 The `action` can be defined on the command line or by setting a value in guestVars.
 Any logging that is unrelated to an action uses the keyword `default`.
 Valid actions are as follows: